UniMath/agda-unimath/src/metric-spaces/isometry-premetric-spaces.lagda.md

     (H d (f x) (f y)) ∘iff (K d x y)
 ```

-### The inverse of an isometric equivalence between premetric spaces is isometric
+### The inverse of an isometric equivalence between premetric spaces is an isometry

 ```agda
 module _